school-brainhack/school-brainhack.github.io/content/en/modules/nibabel/index.md

 We will watch the presentation **NiBabel: Neuroimaging data and file structures in Python** from Neurohackademy 2020 by Chris Markiewicz.

 The original presentation and the practical notebook can be found [here](https://github.com/effigies/nibabel-presentations).
-In this exercise, we will use the note book in the brainhack school repository.
+In this exercise, we will use the notebook in the brainhack school repository.
+Follow the instructions below to run both.

 ### Downlad data and jupyter notebook